 In many states children start taking standardized tests as early as first grade.
 With the help of the following tips, you can ease your child’s anxieties about the test process:

 Find out the exact dates your child will be tested and which tests he will take this year.
 Check to see if the tests will be different in any way from the ones he took the year before.
 Once you know what’s happening, you can help your child feel ready for what’s ahead.

-- Help your child practice.
 If your child is familiar with the format of the test, he’ll feel more prepared.
 Ask his teacher or check your state’s Department of Education Web site for some sample questions or other materials that can help him get acquainted with the test.